 That's one option, but even the Philips Hue series on its own is worth a look for getting your gaming room atmosphere just right – you've got a host of different bulb types, colours, and setups to choose from.

 - Need something to play?
-Here are all the 2018 video games you need to own
+Video games you need to own